 The actual license comes in the form of a document.
 Within that document, it is clearly stated what the users can and cannot do with the files.

-Every font have an associated license and it is good practice to have a copy of the license for each font you have.
+Every font has an associated license and it is good practice to have a copy of the license for each font you have.

 As Google put it: